Asian Studies (Interdisciplinary Minor)

 The Asian studies minor was created out of recognition that the vast region labeled “Asia” has greatly influenced, and continues to influence, human experience throughout the world.
 Whether Asia is viewed as a source of world religions, as an area that encompasses half the earth’s population, as a region that reflects much of the economic growth of the last few decades, or as a microcosm of the diversity of political and economic policies, it is clear that gaining a better understanding of Asia requires an interdisciplinary approach.
 The Asian studies minor builds upon the strengths of courses in the social sciences and humanities that focus on Asia or on particular Asian countries.
 The confluence of these courses allows students to develop an integrated understanding of the region, to read difficult texts, to understand and formulate abstract ideas, and to make informed judgments about a world of many cultures.
 This focus on the “other” is fundamental to all students' understanding of their own culture and to the values that shape their worldview.
 We hope that from this understanding students can begin to construct bridges across cultures.

-• augment a student’s major coursework with a concentration in Asia; and
+• Augment a student’s major coursework with a concentration in Asia

 Courses